TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 story and use them as prompts.
 There might be some fine tuning needed, but you should get something similar to what was described.

+***

+# Image to Image Practices

+Variations are just Image to Image queued multiple times for the same image.

+Image to Image uses a base image as opposed to Noise.
+This helps keeps elements you like in a picture that is good, but not good *enough*.
+Noise adds more noise to the base image, causing it to change more substantially as you add noise.

+Strength is actually, for once, the intensity of the steps.
+Strong steps will take more compute (and thus more Anlas).

+If your steps and Strength are too low compared to your Noise, your image will stay noisy, because the noise was not sufficiently resolved!
+Make sure you keep the Noise/Processing ratio to a minimum.

+Image to Image is best used for the following purposes:

+• Fixing a detail that was badly rendered, like an extra finger or a messed up frill.
+○ Recommended edit: Obscure or paint over with surrounding color palette.
+0 noise, 0.2-0.35 strength.
+(Lower if you trust your detail-fixing skills better.)

+• Keeping the same pose but changing lots of misshapen or artifacted elements.
+○ Recommended edit: None.
+0-0.1 noise, 0.7-0.85 strength.

+• Adding a new element to a "good enough" base image.
+○ Recommended edit: Draw shape of object using colors similar to surrounding palette.
+0 noise, 0.4-0.6 strength.
+Keep in mind your image will look substantially different.

+• Drawing a foundation for inpainting.
+○ Recommended edit: Draw the general shape/background of what you want.
+Do not generate a new image.
+Instead, click "Inpaint image" on the **left**, and select the area you drew on.

+***

+# Bounding & Prompting for Inpainting

+## Bounding

+Make sure you select areas carefully and include some of the "edges" of what you're filling in.
+This will help the generated content "fit in" better and reduce artifacting.
+Do not try to select very precisely, instead, go for clean polygonal shapes.

+It is better to inpaint large areas as opposed to small ones, details are best handled by Image to Image.
+Very small Inpaint canvases are very difficult for the AI to handle.

+## Prompting

+A common issue that people encounter when inpainting is confusion as to what you should prompt for.

+When inpainting, **only** prompt for what must appear in the inpainted area.
+Do not use your full prompt!
+This may cause the model to try and cram all these things into the inpainting area, which will look messy and wrong.

+You should avoid using any UC outside of default UC when inpainting as well, for the same reason.

+***

 ### CLIP Interrogator

 [Clip Interrogator](https://colab.research.google.com/github/pharmapsychotic/clip-interrogator/blob/main/clip_interrogator.ipynb#scrollTo=YQk0eemUrSC7)